ericksantos97/crud-products-angular8/README.md

 Run bank in memory: npm run fakeDB (If you are unable to use the bank's server in memory, install it globally on your machine using the command: npm install -g json-server)

 To start the application run: <strong>ng serve</strong>

+To perform the login use the credentials:

+user: admin
+password: 123

+or your GMAIL account.
 **************************************************************************************************************************************

 ## Development server